-What will my child learn in term two classes?
+What will my child learn in term one classes?

-Your child will work though a series of themed lessons to help them develop skills in speech, drama, confidence, communication and creativity.
-Throughout the term, we will also rehearsing a piece to perform at the Imagination Festival.
+Your child will work though a series of lessons to help them develop skills in speech, drama and extend their confidence, communication skills and creativity.
+Throughout the term, we will also rehearsing a choral speaking piece to perform at the Imagination Festival.